MIDS-at-Duke/IDS705_kaggle/README.md

-# Repository for Practical Data Science 1 Mid-Semester Project
+# Repository for IDS707 Kaggle